Dmumladz3/Epam-course-module1/modules/15. NoSQL (Mongo or Cassandra or Couchbase)/Homework.md

 * Define the data model for MongoDB (direct table-collection mapping is not the best idea).
 * Write data migration job (via SQL and MongoDriver operations).
 * Use an aggregation mechanism to get grouped results from the database.
-* (Optional, +5 bonus points) Run this job in one transaction for the SQL database and in one multi-document transaction for MongoDB.
+* (Optional) Run this job in one transaction for the SQL database and in one multi-document transaction for MongoDB.
-* (Optional, +5 bonus points) Use appropriate indices to improve query performance.
+* (Optional) Use appropriate indices to improve query performance.
-* (Optional, +10 bonus points) Make a replica set with 1 primary and 2 secondary nodes, and execute your tests/client code over the MongoDB cluster.
+* (Optional) Make a replica set with 1 primary and 2 secondary nodes, and execute your tests/client code over the MongoDB cluster.

 Task 2: Choose one (either MongoDB, Cassandra, or Couchbase) database and complete the appropriate tasks
 ===================================